centre-for-humanities-computing/sermon-networks.dk/README.md

 This repository contains code and repo in relation the following publication:

 Agersnap, A, Kristensen-McLachlan, R.D., and Johansen, K.H.
-(TBC).
-'Unveiling the character gallery - A social network analysis of 11,955 Danish sermons', TBC.
+(TBC). "*Unveiling the character gallery - A social network analysis of 11,955 Danish sermons*", TBC.

 In this article, we present the results of a network analysis performed on named entities extracted from a corpus of 11,995 Danish sermons.